We require the following upon pick-up:

 1) Two copies of the health certificate issued and dated by a licensed veterinarian within 10 days of flight departure, in addition to sending the original in an envelope to be delivered with your pet; a temperature acclimation should also be included for travel by air.
 Note: We also require a health certificate dated within ten days for transportation by ground.

-2) Pets must be 8 weeks old to be transported.
-The pets age must be indicated on the health certificate.
+2) Your pet must be at least 8 weeks old, on the day we pick up, to transport by ground or air.
+The age is required to be written on the health certificate and state that your pet is at least 8 weeks old.
+We cannot accept your pet if the age written on the health certificate is less than 8 weeks.
 If your pet is 12 weeks or older, you must provide a valid rabies certificate.
-The rabies vaccination must be administered by a licensed veterinarian in accordance with airline restrictions.
-A combined health / rabies certificate is also acceptable.
+The rabies vaccination must be administered by a licensed veterinarian in accordance with airline restrictions (A combined health / rabies certificate is also acceptable).

 3) You are welcome to include health records or registration papers in a small envelope (approx. 5x7) to be attached to the kennel.
 Please note: We cannot guarantee the loss of additional paperwork in transit.
 We recommend mailing important documents.
 We will not be responsible for any paperwork lost during transit.